zowe/docs-site/docs/getting-started/zowe-architecture.md

 ![Zowe Architecture Diagram using Docker](../images/common/zowe-architecture-docker.png)

 The components on z/OS run under the Zowe started task `ZWESVSTC`, which has its own user ID `ZWESVUSR` and includes a number of servers each with their own address space.
 The `ZWESVSTC` started task has a `STDOUT` file that includes log and trace information for its servers.
-Sever error messages write to `STDERR`.
+Server error messages write to `STDERR`.
 For problem determination, see [Troubleshooting](../troubleshoot/troubleshooting.md).

 When Docker is used, server components not running on z/OS instead run in a Linux environment provided via Docker container technology.
 The servers run as processes within the container which log to `STDOUT` and `STDERR` of that container.
 Some components also write to the log directory of the Zowe instance.